tentone/covisim/README.md

+### User Interface

+- TODO

+### Database

+- Data is stored into a SQLite database stored periodically in the GitHub page.
+-  This database can be used as basis for other Covid19 related projects.
+- TODO

 ### Data sources

 - Multiple data sources are used for this project, some of them related to the Covid19 virus others to country population data.